 - Coconut butter or coconut manna.
 This is a paste made rom dried coconut (much like peanut butter, but made form coconut) and can be found is some independent supermarkets or health food shops.
 I make my own, so I will explain how below.

 - Cherries.
 Fresh or frozen, your pick.
+You can always sub for extra coconut cream if you cannot access coconut butter.

 - Pure maple syrup– or any sticky sweetener.
 I think honey and date syrup would be too overpowering for this recipe, but rice malt syrup, coconut nectar or agave would be a fine substitute.
 The sticky sweetener helps both to add sweetness but also to bind the bars.